-Additional copies of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 and as filed with the SEC, are available to stockholders without charge upon written request addressed to Clerk, Pressure BioSciences, Inc., 14 Norfolk Avenue, South Easton, MA 02375.
+Additional copies of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022 and as filed with the SEC, are available to stockholders without charge upon written request addressed to Clerk, Pressure BioSciences, Inc., 480 Neponset St., Canton, MA 02021.
 In certain cases, only one Annual Report and Proxy Statement may be delivered to multiple shareholders sharing an address unless the Company has received contrary instructions from one or more of the shareholders at that address.
 The Company will undertake to deliver promptly upon written or oral request a separate copy of the Annual Report or Proxy Statement, as applicable, to a shareholder at a shared address to which a single copy of such documents was delivered.
-Such request should also be directed to Clerk, Pressure BioSciences, Inc., 14 Norfolk Avenue, South Easton, MA 02375., at the address or telephone number indicated in the previous paragraph.
-In addition, shareholders sharing an address can request delivery of a single copy of Annual Reports or Proxy Statements by directing such request to the same mailing address.
+Such request should also be directed to Clerk, Pressure BioSciences, Inc., 480 Neponset St., Canton, MA 02021.
+In addition, shareholders sharing an address can request delivery of a single copy of Annual Reports or Proxy Statements if they are receiving multiple copies of Annual Reports or Proxy Statements by directing such request to the same mailing address.